 The City Centre is Prepared

-- Face coverings are compulsory on public transport, in shops and indoors at hospitality venues (Download the city’s promotional materials to help encourage the wearing of masks)
+- Face coverings are compulsory on public transport, in shops and indoors at hospitality venues (download promotional assets to help encourage masks)

-- Retailers and city businesses are actively managing entrances, exits, and the number of people in stores/restaurants/cafes with social distancing and well-being measures in place
+- Retailers and businesses are actively managing entrances, exits, and the number of people in stores/restaurants/cafes

 - Employers are continuing to work with staff to make workplace safety the priority

-- Office landlords have reengineered their ‘Covid-Safe’ work spaces with one-way systems, screens, hand-washing stations and full risk assessments in place
+- Office landlords have re-engineered ‘Covid-Safe’ spaces with one-way systems, screens, hand-washing and full risk assessments

 - Increased street cleansing regimes are running across high footfall streets, including jet-washing

-- All public transport operators are operating enhanced cleaning schedules and displaying additional signage
+- All public transport operators are enhancing cleaning and displaying additional signage

 The City Centre is Accessible

-- TfGM are committed to getting people moving safely
+- TfGM are committed to people moving people around safely

-- Metrolink has been risk assessed and measures are all in place to increase social distancing and anti-viral cleaning protocols
+- Metrolink has been risk assessed and measures are all in place to increase anti-viral cleaning

 - Hand sanitizer dispensers are located at transport interchanges, bus stations and tram stops